Peer reviewed Journal articles

 Refereed Book Chapters

 Brugnach M and H Ingram.
+2017.
 Ways of Knowing and the co-Production of Blended Knowledge.
 Book chapter in Science and Scientists in the Contemporary Policy Process: Changing Context, Changing Science and the Challenge of Science Impact, E. Weber, D. Lach and B. Steel.
 Eds.
 Oregon State University Press.
-Accepted, to be published in 2017.

 Craps M and M Brugnach.
 2015.
 A relational approach to deal with ambiguity in multi-actor governance for sustainability, Management of Natural Resources, Sustainable Development and Ecological Hazards IV, Vol (199), 233 pages.
 WIT press Publisher.